-Gilbert, a Democrat, was the representative for Kentucky's 8th congressional district from 1931 to 1933.
+Gilbert was the representative for Kentucky’s 8th congressional district and was a Democrat.
+He served from 1931 to 1933.

 From Apr 1921 to Mar 1933, Gilbert missed 256 of 850 roll call votes, which is 30.1%.
 This is much worse than the median of 16.4% among the lifetime records of representatives serving in Mar 1933.
 The chart below reports missed votes over time.